HCMUT-Fus/HCMUT-Fus/README.md

 # HCMUT-Fus
 ## General Information
-👋 Hello everyone\
+👋 Hello everyone<br/>
-📛 My name is: Nguyễn Phước Bảo Phú\
+📛 My name is: Nguyễn Phước Bảo Phú<br/>
-😄 Pronouns: He/him/Fus(nickname)\
+😄 Pronouns: He/him/Fus(nickname)<br/>
-🇻🇳 I come from Viet Nam\
+🇻🇳 I come from Viet Nam<br/>
-🏫 I'm currently a freshman in Computer Science at Ho Chi Minh University of Technology - VNU-HCM\
+🏫 I'm currently a freshman in Computer Science at Ho Chi Minh University of Technology - VNU-HCM<br/>
-💻️ Python(know how to program and run Discord bots)/C++(currently learning)/Aim to be a Data Engineer\ 👀 I'm always looking forward to learn about new things and collaborate with everyone to improve my skills and create useful projects\
+💻️ Python(know how to program and run Discord bots)/C++(currently learning)/Aim to be a Data Engineer<br/>
+👀 I'm always looking forward to learn about new things and collaborate with everyone to improve my skills and create useful projects<br/>
-📧 You can contact me at: phu.nguyen131107@hcmut.edu.vn\
+📧 You can contact me at: phu.nguyen131107@hcmut.edu.vn<br/>

 <!--
 **HCMUT-Fus/HCMUT-Fus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.